mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 Upon creating a working CUDA function, it is advisable to run it on a smaller array prior to running it with real data.
-In the case of the median and remove outlier filters this takes place in the :code:`_warm_up` function in the :code:`CudaExecuter` class which is called from the initialiser.
+In the case of the median and remove outlier filters this takes place in the :code:`_warm_up` function in the :code:`CudaExecuter` class.
+This is called from the initialiser.

 CUDA Function Overview
 **********************